History

 Why study History?

-History is a useful, and often necessary, subject for many careers.
-Those considering A levels and University applications should strongly consider it as many colleges, universities and employers recognize and value the skills that you will have developed while studying History.
-History can be useful in many areas and not just those connected with studying the past.
-For example; Conservation work, environmental work, town planning, building restoration and tourism.
-History is also a superb qualification for lawyers, the police or those interested in a career in politics, journalism or TV.
+Through a study of History students will develop chronological understanding; knowledge of substantive concepts; an understanding of the historical process; the ability to construct historical arguments and an appreciation for the moral purpose of History.
+These will prepare students for many different aspects of their future.
+Those considering A Levels and University applications should strongly consider it as many Colleges, Universities and employers recognise and value the skills that you will have developed while studying History.
+History can be useful in many areas and not just those connected with studying the past, for example; Conservation work, environmental work, town planning, building restoration and tourism.
+History is also a superb qualification for lawyers, the Police or those interested in a career in politics, journalism or TV.

 Course Description